Major: Arts and Business

 Rima Househ

 Having earned her bachelor’s degree in Arts, Entertainment and Media Management, she is currently the marketing and events coordinator for Carol Fox and Associates, which counts the MAC as one of its clients.
 It’s one of several full-circle moments for Househ, who had previously returned to COD to play Lady Macduff in the College Theater production of “Macbeth.”
-She also had the opportunity to coordinate Chicago State Foundation, Chicago Public Library Foundation and Connections for Abused Women and their Children’s annual fundraising galas.
+She also had the opportunity to coordinate events for Chicago Public Library Foundation, Chicago Fashion Week, Democratic National Convention’s Emerge After Dark and Chicago State Foundation, among others.

 Because of her background and language skills, Househ would love to work internationally, possibly in Europe or the Middle East, and apply what she learned at COD.
 She believes she can help people through arts, especially in places where it is an emerging part of the culture.